MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Requirements for `evaluate()`

-The `evaluate()` API has a few requirements for the data format that it accepts and how it handles evaluator parameter key names so that the charts in your AI Studio evaluation results show up properly.
+The `evaluate()` API has a few requirements for the data format that it accepts and how it handles evaluator parameter key names so that the charts of the evaluation results in your Azure AI project show up properly.

 #### Data format